The Property Market in Manchester

-Manchester is one of the UK's biggest property investment hubs.
-The original industrial city has grown into a thriving cultural, leisure, and business metropolis attracting thousands of professionals and students each year.
-Buy-to-let apartments in the city centre number in the hundreds, and outlying areas like Ancoats, Media City, and Salford are equally as popular with both investors and residents.
-Manchester has become the UK's second city behind London and is one of the country's most attractive and thriving property markets.
-Beyond property, the city's economy continues to expand, attracting global business.
+As the second-largest city in the UK after London, Manchester has a flourishing property market that continues to attract buyers.
 Manchester has also been voted as the best city to live in within the UK, is one of the country's largest tourist destinations, and boasts job creation levels that have outpaced Tokyo, Berlin, and Paris between 2015 and 2020.

-Average rents for a new one-bed flat in the city this summer were £1,000 PCM, £1,400 PCM for a two-bed flat, and £1,800 PCM for a three-bed.
-Following a similar trajectory to the mainstream market prime new build one- and two-bed apartments have outperformed larger three beds over the past year, at 18% and 19% rental growth respectively, versus 9% growth for three-beds.
-With prime new build rents reaching £1,300 PCM for a one-bed, £1,900 for a two-bed, and £2,400 for a three-bed flat.
+Prime new build one- and two-bed apartments have outperformed larger three-beds over the past year, with rental growth of 18% and 19%, respectively, compared to 9% growth for three-beds.
+The rental prices for prime new build apartments range from £1,400 PCM for a one-bed, £2,000 for a two-bed, and £2,500 for a three-bed flat.

-Manchester's population growth is, of course, a massive contributor to this growing demand, with the city's population increasing by over 7% in the last ten years and over 27% in the last 30.
-Investors in buy-to-let in Manchester can thus expect consistent rental demand and long-term capital appreciation.
-In fact, most of Manchester's half-a-million residents are renting their homes.
-About 37% of Manchester's population is part of what has been dubbed "generation rent", between the ages of 18 and 34.
+Manchester's population growth is one of the significant factors contributing to the growing demand for apartments and properties for sale in the city.
+The population has increased by over 7% in the last 10 years and over 27% in the last 30.
+More than half-a-million city center residents are renting their homes, with about 37% of Manchester's population being part of what has been dubbed the "generation rent," between the ages of 18 and 34.

 Developments Map View